- Things to Do

 Breakfast: Meet Midtown Midland for starters, when you begin your day at Live Oak Coffeehouse.
-Come for the kombucha on-tap, locally roasted Creation Coffee, and traditional (or crustless) quiche.
+Come for the kombucha on tap, locally roasted coffee, and traditional (or crustless) quiche.
 Return multiple more times while in Midland to feel welcomed at this “warm & inspiring place of gathering”.

 Lunch: Dip Downtown to grab some lunch.
 Try Proper Taco for house-made sauces, corn tortillas, the Oaxaca or Carnitas tacos, and sides like the Cactus Dip.
 Or enjoy authentic cuisine at Basil Thai Bistro and try the Peanut Curry and house tapioca drink.

-Linger a Little: Spend some time walking about Downtown, stopping in & out of shops like Magnolia Boutique and Serendipity Road.
-Explore art inside Northwood Gallery, grab adventure gear at Little Forks Outfitters, or enjoy a down-to-earth wine tasting experience inside Grape Beginnings Winery, all within a few walkable blocks.
+Linger a Little: Spend some time walking about Downtown, stopping in & out of shops like Serendipity Road.
+Grab adventure gear at Little Forks Outfitters, or enjoy a down-to-earth wine tasting experience inside Grape Beginnings Winery, all within a few walkable blocks.

 Dinner: Experience a “wine bar, with attitude” at Whine.
 With an ample wine list and inventive small plates prepared with seasonally inspired, local ingredients, enjoy the ever-changing menu (and the Potato Gnocchi Genovese if it’s in season).
 Or sample meats smoked “low and slow” at Molasses Smokehouse + Bar, and discover the key ingredient of all St. Louis-style barbecue: molasses.

 Game On: Take in a Great Lakes Loons Friday-night game at Midland’s Dow Diamond!
-A Single-A Minor League Baseball affiliate of the Los Angeles Dodgers, the Loons play 70 home games and you’re sure to have a ball!
+A High-A Minor League Baseball affiliate of the LA Dodgers, the Loons play 70 home games and you’re sure to have a ball!
 The Dow Diamond welcomes 5,200 to two indoor fireplaces, two outdoor fire pits, and more than 24 concession stands.
 Look for MI Micro Brews, The Wing Wagon and Sausage Shack!

-Fresh Fun: Drive to Downtown (or stay if you’re already there) and spend time marveling at the Tridge, Midland’s iconic three-legged pedestrian bridge!
-Built over the confluence of two rivers, each leg of the Tridge spans 180 feet and links recreation areas to Downtown.
+Fresh Fun: Stay Downtown to spend some time marveling at The Tridge, Midland’s iconic three-legged pedestrian bridge!
+Built over the confluence of two rivers, each leg of The Tridge spans 180ft and links recreation areas to Downtown.

-If you’re visiting May – October, head right from the Tridge to the Midland Area Farmers Market found at its base and spend your Saturday morning stocking up for a picnic!
-Gather artisan goods and fresh market finds at the third-largest farmer’s market in the state, or grab eats to-go from the on-site food trucks (and taste why locals rave about Midland Burger Company and their hand-cut fries).
+If you visit May - October, head to the Midland Area Farmers Market and spend your Saturday stocking up for a picnic!
+Gather artisan goods and fresh market finds at the third-largest farmer’s market in the state, or grab eats to-go from the on-site food trucks.

-Dow Gardens is also home to the connected Whiting Forest of Dow Gardens — which, in turn, is home to the longest canopy walk in the nation!
+Unbeatable Views: Dow Gardens is also home to Whiting Forest within — which, in turn, is home to the longest canopy walk in the nation!
 Fully accessible for all ages and abilities, experience all 1,400 feet — and three unique viewing platforms including a glass floor overlooking an orchard 40 feet below!
-Grab a cup of locally roasted coffee from the on-site Whiting Forest Café to sip on while you wander through the canopy, and simply enjoy!
+Grab a cup of locally roasted coffee from the on-site Whiting Forest Café to sip on, and simply enjoy.

 Dinner: Dine on fresh, regional Italian cuisine at Gratzi, and experience prime meats and top-catch seafood (like Parmigiano di Coregone, or parmesan-crusted whitefish).
-Or experience ONe Eighteen at the H, an American tavern with gorgeous mid-century modern styling, a seasonal menu, Chef’s Premium Selections, and classic, handcrafted cocktails.
+Or experience ONe Eighteen, an American tavern with gorgeous mid-century modern styling, a seasonal menu, Chef’s Premium Selections, and classic, handcrafted cocktails.